-There are several professional society guidelines that address appropriate diagnostic tools for IBD.
-These include the 2018 statement by the American College of Gastroenterology (ACG) on management of adult Crohn's Disease, the 2019 guideline on Ulcerative Colitis in Adults by ACG, and the 2017 guideline by the European Crohn's and Colitis Organization (ECCO) on Diagnosis and Management of Ulcerative Colitis.
+Inflammatory Bowel Disease / Crohn's Disease Diagnostic Algorithmic Tests management of adult Crohn's Disease, the 2019 guideline on Ulcerative Colitis in Adults by ACG, and the 2017 guideline by the European Crohn's and Colitis Organization (ECCO) on Diagnosis and Management of Ulcerative Colitis.
 The ACG Crohn's Disease and Ulcerative Colitis guidelines indicated that routine serologic testing for either disease is not recommended, with the 2019 guideline stating "we recommend against serologic antibody testing to establish or rule out a diagnosis of UC (strong recommendation, very low quality of evidence)." (p.
 486 [2018 guideline], p.
 385 [2019 guideline]) The ECCO evidence review and consensus concluded that the serological biomarker use of pANCAs and ASCAs for diagnosis and therapeutic decisions in ulcerative colitis is not clinically justified. (p.
 653)